 The Thames Swim Against Sewage

 Because let’s be clear.
-Our current water system is well and truly broken.
+Our current water system is broken.
 And the time for action is now.

 Why now?

-As Parliament returns, it’s time to turn up the heat.
-Water users, communities, and everyday people are demanding change — and we’ll be taking that message straight to the heart of government.
-Tinkering around the edges won’t cut it.
-To end the sewage scandal, we need wholesale reform.
-A new water system that works for people and planet, not profit and power.
+As Parliament return from recess, we’re turning up the heat.
+Our message is clear: tinkering around the edges won’t cut it.
+To end the sewage scandal, we need reform — a water system that works for people and planet, not profit and power.

 Meet our swimmers